 The company analyzes, designs, manufactures, installs, and operates heat transfer and ground freezing systems that enhance the engineering characteristics of soil and rock.
 Strengthening soils, controlling water, and immobilizing water borne hazardous contaminants are typical benefits to end-users.
 AFI systems are designed for the long-term and may well outlast the structures they are supporting or protecting.

 An exemplary understanding of the interrelationship of diverse engineering disciplines, and many years of development and operational experience allows AFI to offer its clients superior systems with lower life-cycle costs than its competitors.

-As man has widened his horizons and encroached on the frozen areas throughout the arctic, sub-arctic, and antarctic regions of the world, one of the major engineering and construction obstacles has been the permafrost.
+As the arctic, sub-arctic, and antarctic regions of the world are developed, one of the major engineering and construction obstacles is the permafrost.
 Our frozen lands are a design challenge to planners, engineers, and contractors.